Letheward/ErgoVim/README.md

     1. Download from [release](https://github.com/Letheward/ErgoVim/releases) or clone this repository.

-    2. Read the source code, cheatsheet and "How to Use" carefully,
+    2. Read the `vimrc` source code, cheatsheet and "How to Use" in this README carefully.
-    make sure you understand the philosophy behind those design choices.

     3. Figure out how to integrate the keymap to your own setup.